oolong/oolong.github.io/pride.md

 **Why**: To celebrate autistic identity and the autistic community.

 **When**: Sunday 17th June, midday-6pm.
+Drop in any time, and leave whenever you like.
 Official [Autistic Pride Day](https://en.wikipedia.org/wiki/Autistic_Pride_Day) is the 18th of June every year, but we decided to celebrate on the weekend before.

 **Where**: [Prince Albert Victor Sundial](https://bit.do/eapp2018), the Meadows (the big stone monument near the trees at the west side of the Meadows).
 [Follow this link for detailed travel directions](directions.html).